 At Union, you'll be encouraged to challenge yourself and your way of thinking.
 In fact, interacting with students, faculty members and others from a variety of backgrounds is one of the most important dimensions of your college experience.
 These influences will help you grow and expand.
 Ethnic and cultural diversity enrich our student life, academic programs and campus activities.
 You'll also experience diversity based on race, religion, ability, sexual orientation, gender, gender identity and national origin.

-The Disability Services office is committed to providing students with disabilities equal opportunities to benefit from all College services, programs and activities.
+The Accommodative Services office is committed to providing students with disabilities equal opportunities to benefit from all College services, programs and activities.